isaacovercast/app_skel/README.md

 Any very particular changes that need to be addressed in the code are labeled with a `FIXME` tag and hopefully sufficient explanation.

+## Usage
+__Pro Tip:__ Run the `egrep` _before_ you do the `git init`.

+* Clone this repo
+* Replace app_skel with your chosen new package name:

+    egrep -lRZ 'app_skel' . | xargs -0 -l sed -i -e 's/app_skel/foo/g'

+* If you choose, you can rename the `Core` class to something more meaningful

+    egrep -lRZ 'Core' . | xargs -0 -l sed -i -e 's/Core/Bar/g'

+* You are probably 95% there, but there will probably be some things to clean up.
+Better than doing it all from scratch.

 ## Where the work is done
 Inside app_skel.__main__ around line 159 is a call to `data.simulate()`.
 This will call the workhorse function of the primary class, and so app_skel.Core